 - I need to study, I want to study, I even like to study, so of course I begin, make some progress, get in the groove, and BAM!
 Haven’t touched my grammar book in about two weeks…

 - I play 3DS games in Japanese, particularly 動物の森 ( doubutsu no mori – aka~ Animal Crossing! ❤ ) because there are a lot of relatively practical words and grammar that pop up.
-Plus it’s adorable, fun, and I’ve been obsessed since I first played on GameCube, wayyy back in the day.
-Haven’t played in months, of course, turned it on and all my animals peoples are gone! 😭 Mailbox full of, “hey, haven’t seen you but wanted to let you know I’m moving” letters because they’ve bailed on me, since I haven’t played.
-IN MONTHS!!!
+Plus, it’s adorable, fun, and I’ve been obsessed since I first played the game on GameCube, way back in the day.
+Haven’t played in months, of course, turned it on and all my animal people are gone! 😭 Mailbox full of, “hey, haven’t seen you but wanted to let you know I’m moving” letters because they’ve bailed on me, since I haven’t played IN MONTHS!!!

-- Even something as simple as the Memrise app (great app by the way, totally recommend it ~thanks for waking me back up to that Onjel), on my phone that I always have on me doggone it, I started and make some head way, feeling good, and poof.
+- Even something as simple as the Memrise app. (great app by the way, totally recommend it ~thanks for waking me back up to that Onjel ❤ ), It’s on my phone that I always have on me, doggone it, and I’ve started it back up again.
+Making some head way, feeling good, and poof.
 Played it today finally after… I’m sure a couple, maybe even few, weeks.

 I sit on the train and or bus for at least an hour daily, (viva la ~ Tokyo public transportation!)
-I have mad time to do some review and learn new vocab.
-Read a book.
-Look at some flashcards, maybe takes some notes.
-Or, play some 動物の森.
+I have mad time to do some review, learn new vocab, read a book, or play some 動物の森.
 Soooo, what am I even doing?
 How long did I blink?
 Where does the time go?
-What am I even doing, if not what I’m supposed to be doing?
+What am I even doing, if not what I’m able to be doing?

-“That’s a lot of unfinished projects and side quests you got going on there”, you may say.
+“That’s a lot of unfinished projects and side quests you got going on there,” you may say.
 And to that I say, yes.
 Yes, it is.
-I know my problem, I know it well.
-I battle with it on the daily, my dear, close nemesis.
-To finish anything, with this jerk smacking you upside the head, is madness.
+I know my problem.
+I battle with it on the daily, my dear nemesis.
+To finish anything, with this jerk of a problem smacking you upside the head, is madness.
 I never thought I fell so easily to it’s wiles and yet, days have turned into months, and months are beginning to speed up into years of not getting much done.
-And, it is only gotten worse recently with my motivation sinking so low, I’m almost burning at the Earth’s core.
+And, it has only gotten worse recently with my motivation sinking so low, it’s almost burning into the Earth’s core.

 “So what is it really?
 Why don’t you finish anything?
 WHAT CREATES THIS STARTING, NOT FINISHING PROBLEM?!”, you may ask.
 Ok.
 It begins with distraction.
 Plain and simple, distraction.
 It comes in so many forms, faces, shapes, and sizes though.
 So… then again, maybe not so plain and simple.
 More difficult to pin point what are the triggers, making it difficult to fight.
 Slipping under my defenses, dividing and spreading my attention so thinly that I get next to nothing finished.
-Nothing completed, nothing done.
+Nothing fully completed.
 No satisfaction.
 Just disappointment at the end of yet another day.
 Time wasted away.
-Endless possibilities squandered away.
+Endless possibilities squandered.

-It is maddening, and I’ve reading lots of “how to finish things” articles, blogs, advice from different professional, career-type folks.
-I watch all the youtube videos, news, data.
+It is maddening, and I’ve been reading a lot of “how to finish things” articles, blogs, and advice from different professional, career-type folks.
+I watch all the youtube, news, and data videos.
 They address many different reasons for not finishing things, like this distraction or that, mental blocks, and what have you.
 They give great tips, like make to-do lists, pick one thing for the day, do a little each day, or start the day by making your bed so you’re already winning.
 And honestly, I’m beginning to think all this “how to finish things” research is just another one of those things I am starting and not finishing…

 I want to start finishing things.
-Crossing things off my to-do lists and not adding more things to them.
-I want to focus daily on the things I need to be doing, on the things I want to be doing.
-Cut down the distractions.
-Work little by little to get results.
-I don’t want to keep blinking and time has flown by.
-It is best to use my time efficiently now.
-Effectively, right now.
-I don’t have many goals but, as a result of my distractedness, I have yet to reach the few I’ve got.
+Crossing things off my to-do lists feels wonderful, and not just adding more things to them until I’ve finished what is already there.
+I want to focus more on the things I want to be doing, and cut down on the distractions.
+I definitely don’t want to keep blinking and time has flown by.
+I don’t have many goals, but as a result of my distractedness I have yet to reach the few I’ve got.
 And they will never be reached if I keep on, keeping on, as I am.
-I don’t like this pesky, crafty cling-on.
-Nibbling on my ear, telling me to go this way or that way, and jumping on the distraction disaster.
+I don’t like this pesky, crafty cling-on dancing on my peripheral, egging me on to go this way or that way.
 Following it down on one bunny trail after another.